arya-advaith/Huckel/README.md

 ## Requirements

 - GCC compiler
-- LAPACKE libraries
+- LAPACKE (and LAPACK) libraries
 - Standard C libraries (stdio.h, stdlib.h, math.h)
 - Python with pandas and matplotlib (for visualization)

 ## Installation

 1. Clone this repository
-2. Ensure LAPACKE is installed on your system
+2. Ensure LAPACKE (theorugh LAPACK) is installed on your system
 3. Compile the program using the included makefile:

 ```bash